FDU-INS/INS-MMBench/README.md

 ```
 The final results will be saved in a folder named after the model used for evaluation.

-## 💐 Acknowledgement
-We express our sincere gratitude to the following projects:
-- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) provides useful out-of-the-box tools and implements many advanced models.
-Thanks for their selfless dedication.

 ## 🖊️ Citation
 If you find our work useful in your project or research, please use the following BibTeX entry to cite our paper.
 Thanks!
 ```